felixenchiparamban/Haskell-testat/README.md

 ### Step 5: mapTimetablesGrouppedByTimeslot

 A timetable contains a list of tuples `(Timeslot, Module)`.
-We want to group the list by the timeslot.
+We want to group the tuples by the timeslot.

 For example, the following timetable has 4 tuples with 3 different timeslots `[((Day1,8,10),OO),((Day1,10,12),OO),((Day1,10,12),SE),((Day2,10,12),SE)]`.